Table of Contents

 This scenario demonstrates a dedicated Python exporter that periodically collects and exposes CPU and memory usage on a system.

-For this program, we’ll need to install the Prometheus client library for Python.
+We’ll need to install the Prometheus client library for this Python program.

 $ pip install prometheus_client